 If you already have taken your road skills exam with a contracted Driver Education School, you won’t need to test again at the MVD field office.
 However, you will need to provide the Certificate of Completion with your test scores.

 Find Your Local MVD Office

 Or Select a City:

 C) Gather Required Documents and New Mexico License Fees

 When applying for your driver’s license, be prepared to submit the following to the state:

-- One proof of identification number
+- Proof of identification number

-- Two proofs of New Mexico residency
+- Proof of New Mexico residency

 - Current registration and proof of liability insurance for your road test vehicle*

 *You must provide a road test vehicle driven to the testing site by a licensed driver and bring your parent or guardian.
 Before your road test begins, an examiner will ensure it is in safe working condition.